-Related undertakings of the group are all incorporated in the United Kingdom with their registered office at Rydon House, Station Road, Forest Row, East Sussex, RH18 5DW.
+Subsidiary undertakings of the group are all incorporated in the United Kingdom and have their registered office at Rydon House, Station Road, Forest Row, East Sussex, RH18 5DW.

-All the direct and indirect subsidiary undertakings are included in the consolidated accounts of Rydon Holdings Limited by virtue of the provisions in the Companies Act 2006 Section 1162 (2a) with the exception of Beacon Plant Hire (Southern) Limited which is included in the consolidated accounts of Rydon Holdings by virtue of the provisions in the Companies Act 2006 Section 1162 (2c(i)).
+Direct and indirect subsidiary undertakings are included in the consolidated accounts of Rydon Group Holdings Limited by virtue of the provisions in the Companies Act 2006 Section 1162 (2a) with the exception of Beacon Plant Hire (Southern) Limited which is included in the consolidated accounts of Rydon Holdings by virtue of the provisions in the Companies Act 2006 Section 1162 (2c(i)).